kamarygillespie4/OOP-team-profile-generator/README.md

 # OOP-team-profile-generator

 ## Description
-This application can be used to develop a professional README.
+This application can be used to generate a team profile html page.

 ## Table of Contents
   1. [Installation Instructions](#installation)